 It’s really important to get anything unusual checked out and anything that doesn’t feel “normal” to you.
 Because most STD’s can be treated fairly easily!
 Any persistent itching, stinging or burning.
 Any rashes, lumps, bumps or growths.
 Or if you know you’ve recently had unprotected sex and something doesn’t feel quite right – it’s always better to be safe!
-You should always be tested regularly if you have sex with multiple people and even if you don’t, it’s always worth both you and your partner to be checked every so often.
+You should always be tested regularly if you have sex with multiple people, whether that’s one-night stands or from a London escort, and even if you don’t, it’s always worth both you and your partner to be checked every so often.

 Get checked with STD Check